 The downside to the British Airways Household Account used to be that if you were a member of a Household Account, you couldn’t redeem your Avios for others who were not on the Household Account.
 This was a dealbreaker for me, as I like to redeem Avios on occasion for friends, aunts, cousins, grandparents and more.
 However, British Airways now offers a Family and Friends list to accompany a Household Account.
 This means you can redeem Avios award tickets for up to five additional persons added to your list who don’t live within your household.

-The Etihad Guest programme offers a Family Membership that permits up to eight family members to pool their miles together.
+The Etihad Guest programme offers a Family Membership that permits up to nine family members to pool their miles together.
 Eligible family members include brothers, sisters, father, mother, spouse, children, grandchildren, grandparents, parents-in-law, step-parents, step-children, step-siblings, step-grandchildren, nieces, nephews and even one household staff member.
 The terms indicate that Etihad may audit Family Memberships and request proof of family relationships.

 The Virgin Australia Velocity Family Points Pooling programme allows up to six family members living at the same address to pool both Velocity Points and Status Credits.
 Their Family Points Pooling can include up to two members 18 years or over, and up to four members less than 18 years of age.